Coconut Sugar Scrub

 Pure cane sugar or unrefined white sugar is slightly more abrasive than brown sugar, but usually works well for all types of skin.

-Coconut, Turbinado and raw sugar have the largest sugar granules and do the best job exfoliating.
-These sugars are also is the least processed of these types of sugar so it contains more essential minerals.
+Coconut, turbinado, and raw sugar have the largest sugar granules and do the best job of exfoliating.
+These sugars are also the least processed of these types of sugar, so they contain more essential minerals.

 What Type of Oil Should You Use In A Body Scrub?